ChrisOboe/mediasort/README.md

 | $y | The year of the movie |
 | $ext | The file extension of the original file |

+## Known bugs
+- We use the absolute path for guessing the movie title since the foldernames are often better named than the files itself.
+This gives false results on movies in other movie folders.